 On 26 September 2023, the European Climate, Infrastructure and Environment Executive Agency (CINEA) published the third call for transport grant applications under CEF2.

 Applicants with projects in Germany can submit an application under the “General Envelope” until 17:00 hrs on 30 January 2024 (Brussels time).
 On 10 October 2023, CINEA will, together with the European Commission, stage a virtual information day on this third call under CEF2.

 To be able to issue the “Letter of Support” for your project, we need access to your application in the Funding & Tenders Portal by 15 December 2023, if possible.
 Further information can be found under “Certification of the application by the Ministry”.

 The third CEF call for applications for funding under the Military Mobility funding line ended on 21 September 2023.
 Should another call for applications be launched, we will provide information here in good time.

 From the first call in 2021 onwards, there have been rolling calls every 4 to 5 months (which will continue until the end of 2023) to submit applications for the AFIF.
 The cut-off dates for the respective calls can be found here.

-The application file has to be provided to the Ministry via the Funding & Tenders Portal one month before the respective submission deadline of the European Commission.
+The application file has to be provided to the Ministry via the Funding & Tenders Portal one month before the respective cut-off date.

 |Please note that these references are for informational purposes only.
 They do not replace the rules and conditions set out in the relevant legal bases.|